 The early phase of Dutch painting exhibited in the Woolen Cloth Merchants Hall.

 At the moment, most museums in the world are either closed or very limited in entry.
 That is a rough, troublesome time for us art-lovers.
 But this is also the perfect moment to learn more about a a number of western painters, art schools, era’s etc. I can guide you digitally through many, many art museums on Zoom.
 With the help of my 10.000+ image bank of my own photographs.

+This museum has re-opend.
+Please book a time slot ticket for yourself and for the guide.
+New: Private Audio system available.
 The foremost museum for Leiden Fine School of Painting (Dou, Mieris).
 In former days the heavy woollen fabric, mainstay of Leiden economy, was checked here by the guild for quality control.

 This museum celebrates the early phase with the huge triptych by Lucas van Leiden, then the blossoming with Rembrandt himself and the most gifted students of Rembrandt such as Gerrit Dou who developed the hi-res photographic style called ‘Leiden School of Fine Painting’.
 Upstairs we also find the halls where the masters of the black cloth production managed the cloth quality control.
 The new 20-c art, in De Stijl movement is also represented.